nostalgebraist/transformer-utils/README.md

 For example, suppose `model` above was GPT-2 XL.
 Then it has 48 layers.
 But the forward pass in the code above stops running after the 6th layer of 48 -- so the compute and memory cost is far lower than a full `model.forward`.

 This makes it easy to write new "heads" that do further computation on the model's activations.

-Examples:
+Some examples:

 ##### Using the first two layers of a model as features extractors for binary classification